Challenge Course Head

 - Ensure challenge course site is secure at the end of each day.

-- Report any concerns to the Site Manager/Manager of Camp Operations.
+- Report any concerns to the Site Manager or Camp Director.

 - Ensure proper completion and timely submission of all reports.